Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Introduction

 \subsection{Overview}

 The concept of symmetry has been introduced into modern physics for more than a century.
-Noether’s theorem revealed the deep relationship between symmetries and conservation laws, which became the basis of fundamental physics.
 In condensed matter physics, for long time people believed that the Landau symmetry-breaking theory could describe all possible phases and (continuous) phase transitions.
-Until the discovery of fractional quantum Hall effect (FQHE) and high-temperature superconducting cuprates, it was pointed out that systems with fractional charge and fractional statistics are described by a new type of order beyond Landau paradigm, namely, the topological orders characterized by long-range entanglements.
+Until the discovery of the fractional quantum Hall effect (FQHE) and high-temperature superconducting cuprates, it was pointed out that systems exhibiting anyon excitations with fractional charge are described by a new type of order beyond Landau paradigm, namely, the topological orders characterized by long-range entanglement.
 Thereafter, the interplay between symmetry and topological properties opened up a new chapter in modern physics.
 For example, topological insulators and superconductors were proposed and intensively studied in the past two decades.
-The concept of symmetry protected topological (SPT) order was proposed and their fully classifications for interacting systems have also been achieved recently\cite{chen2012symmetry,chen2011complete,chen2011classification,gu2009tensor,cheng2018classification, Gu2014,Wang2018,Wang2020}.
-Nevertheless, due to the lack of nontrivial bulk excitation, topological phenomena only arises on the surface of SPT phases.
+The concept of symmetry protected topological (SPT) order was proposed and their full classifications for interacting systems have also been achieved recently\cite{chen2012symmetry,chen2011complete,chen2011classification,gu2009tensor,cheng2018classification, Gu2014,Wang2018,Wang2020}.